-Let me say up front that I have no association with the service I am writing about.
-I will also get no income should you choose to subscribe or buy something from them.
+I first want to say that I have no association with the service.
+I will also not earn anything should you choose to subscribe or buy something from them.

-The resource is an outstanding website which is always being improved, with new features being added all the time.
+The resource is an outstanding website which is always being improved.

-I recently spent a bit of time researching a company and stumbled onto some additional features that were really excellent.
+I recently researched a company and found additional features that were really excellent.
 So much so that it alone would be worth you taking a serious look.

 The web site is especially useful to investors outside the USA as they thoroughly cover European and UK based companies.